briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 An effort to spin up more complex infrastructure than Youxia (CloudBindle) currently supports.

-See https://medvedev.io/blog/ for the tutorial I'm using in the hadoop directory.
+See [Dima's blog](https://medvedev.io/blog/posts/2015-06-21-bosun-install-1.html) for the tutorial I'm using in the hadoop directory.
 I basically took this tutorial and adapted it to work on AWS from DigitalOcean.
 See original git here: https://github.com/dimamedvedev/bosun-install-example

 ## Configuring Hadoop